 Please fill out a permission slip for off-campus activities.

-Contact Melissa and Deddeh (the leaders) at: 4th5thYouth@campbellunited.org for more information about the group.
+Contact the leaders at: 4th5thYouth@campbellunited.org for more information about the group.
 You may also write the Children & Family Ministries Director, Kallie Stroh at firstname.lastname@example.org